emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 this example is, at least, non-trivial ;-)

 <!---@formatter:off--->
-[^draft]: As long as "Draft:" is in the title, this post may undergo significant changes.
-I've published it so that I
-    could solicit feedback from colleagues.

 [^param]: Not to be confused with the "formal parameters" of a function definition in a programming language -- which I
     also happily refer to as "parameters" in this very same blog post.
 I count on context (and the reader's keen intellect) to distinguish between the two uses.
 These are the dangers of mixing domains (here: math and programming) in the same